flare-foundation/docs/docs/tech/flare.md

 <figcaption>General feature adoption flow.</figcaption>
 </figure>

-For technical details about each network see [Network Configuration](../dev/reference/network-config.md).

 ## Flare Chains

 Flare uses two chains and is developing a built-in interoperability mechanism between them.

 * **C-Chain:** The contract chain that is used for smart contracts.
 It is where the Ethereum Virtual Machine operates, and is the chain where the vast bulk of the community currently interact.
 * **P-Chain:** The platform chain that accommodates [staking](../tech/validators.md) and provides rewards to its validators.

-## Security

-The Flare source code has been audited and is secure and safe.
-[View the audit reports](../security/index.md) on Flare clients and smart contracts.